Next Camp: June 5-11, 2022

 Prospective students, as well as those considering a career in architecture, have found Design Discovery helpful in confirming their choice of architecture as a profession and in making a smoother transition into the first-year architecture studio.
 The dedicated faculty members and high-caliber students who work as counselors and instructors during the week provide knowledge, experience, and friendships that will be valuable to entering architecture freshmen.
 The School of Architecture highly recommends all those who have been accepted into the first-year architecture studio consider participating in Design Discovery.

 Design Discovery is first-come, first-served, and space is limited.
-All applications should be received by us before June 1.
-Anyone considering applying after this date should call the Mississippi State University Department of Art before mailing an application to see if space is still available.
+All registration forms should be submitted by May 15.
+Anyone considering registering after this date should call the Mississippi State University School of Architecture first to see if space is still available.

-The total cost of the camp is $595.
-This includes a non-refundable filing fee of $100, which must be enclosed with each application.
-Upon notice of acceptance to INvision, the remaining $495 is due by June 1.
+The total cost of the camp is $600.
+This includes a non-refundable deposit of $100, which must be paid at time of registration.
+Upon notice of acceptance to Design Discovery, the remaining $500 is due by May 15.

 The cost of the program includes instruction by faculty and counselors, a t-shirt, supplies that the student will receive throughout the week, and university fees for health services, equipment, facilities, and libraries.

-If for some unseen reason you cancel your attendance, you will recive a 100% refund (of the $495) prior to June 1, and a 50% refund (of the $495) prior to June 5.
-No refund will be available after June 5.
+If for some unseen reason you cancel your attendance, you will receive a 100% refund (of the $500) prior to May 15 and a 50% refund (of the $500) prior to May 31.
+No refund will be available after May 31.

 Toyota Wellspring Education Fund

-Full scholarships are available for students attending public school in Lee, Pontotoc, and Union Counties through the Create Foundation’s Toyota Wellsprings Education Fund.
+Full scholarships have been available in the past for students attending Mississippi public schools in Lee, Pontotoc, and Union Counties through the Create Foundation’s Toyota Wellsprings Education Fund.
 Please contact us to inquire.

 Johnson-McAdams Design Discovery Camp Scholarship